Co-Separating Sounds of Visual Objects: Approach

 In practice, we find that computing the loss over masks (vs.~spectograms) makes the network easier to learn.
 We hypothesize that the sigmoid after the last layer of the audio-visual separator bounds the masks, making them more constrained and structured compared to spectrograms.
 In short, the proposed co-separation loss provides supervision to the network to only separate the audio portion responsible for the input visual object, so that the corresponding audios for each of the pair of input videos can be reconstructed.

 In addition to the co-separation loss that enforces separation, we also introduce an \emph{object-consistency loss} for each predicted audio spectrogram.
 The intuition is that if the sources are well-separated, the predicted ``category" of the separated spectrogram should be consistent with the category of the visual object that initially guides its separation.
-Specifically, for the predicted spectrogram of each object, we introduce another ResNet-18 \emph{audio} classifier that targets the weak labels of the input visual objects.
+Specifically, for the predicted spectrogram of each object, we introduce another ResNet-18 \emph{audio} classifier\footnote{The ResNet-18 audio classifier is ImageNet pre-trained to accelerate convergence, but \emph{not} pre-trained for audio classification.
+Our co-separation training aims to automatically discover the audio classes.} that targets the weak labels of the input visual objects.
 We use the following cross-entropy loss:

-where $C$ is the number of classes, $y_{i,c}$ is a binary indicator on whether class label $c$ is the correct classification for predicted spectrogram $X_i$, and $p_{i,c}$ is the predicted probability for class $c$.
+where $C$ is the number of classes, $y_{i,c}$ is a binary indicator on whether $c$ is the correct class for predicted spectrogram $X_i$, and $p_{i,c}$ is the predicted probability for class $c$.
+We stress that these audio ``classes" are \emph{discovered} during training; we have no pre-trained sound models for different objects.

 Not all sounds in a video will be attributable to a visually detected object.
 To account for ambient sounds, off-screen sounds, and noise, we incorporate a $C+1^{st}$ ``adaptable" audio class, as follows.
 During training, we pair each video with a visual scene feature in addition to the detected objects from the pre-trained object detector.
 Then an additional mask $\mathcal{M}_{\text{adapt}}$ responsible for the scene context is also predicted in Eq.~(\ref{eq:equation4}) for both $V_1$ and $V_2$ to be optimized jointly.
-This step arms the network with the flexibility to assign noise or unrelated sounds to this ``adaptable" class, leading to cleaner separation for sounds of the detected visual objects.
+This step arms the network with the flexibility to assign noise or unrelated sounds to the ``adaptable" class, leading to cleaner separation for sounds of the detected visual objects.
 These adaptable objects (ideally ambient sounds, noise, \etc) are collectively designated as having the ``extra" $C+1^{st}$ audio label.
 The separated spectrograms for these adaptable objects are also trained to match their category label by the object-consistency loss in Eq.~(\ref{eq:consist}).

 Putting it all together, during training the network needs to discover separations for the multi-source videos that 1) minimize the co-separation loss, such that the two source videos' object sounds reassemble to produce their original video-level audio tracks, respectively, while also 2) minimizing the object consistency loss, such that separated sounds for \emph{any} instances of the same visual object are reliably identifiable as that sound.
 We stress that our model achieves the latter \emph{without} any pre-trained audio model and \emph{without} any single-source audio examples for the object class.
 The object consistency loss only knows that same-object sounds should be similar after training the network---not what any given object is expected to sound like.